-In this context, open space refers to land that fits into one or more of the typologies of open space assessed in the Open Space, Sport and Recreational Assessment (2017) and referred to in Table 6 (page 35) of that document.
+234 In this context, open space refers to land that fits into one or more of the typologies of open space assessed in the Open Space, Sport and Recreational Assessment (2017) and referred to in Table 6 (page 35) of that document.
 These open spaces are protected for their sport and/or recreational purposes, though they may also have public value for aesthetic, biodiversity or other reasons.

-- a) the land is no longer needed as open space, and its loss would not result in, or worsen, a local deficit of that particular open space typology in terms of accessibility, quality or quantity; and - b) the site cannot be improved or repurposed to correct deficits in other open space typologies. - 2) Development proposals on open space are required to achieve biodiversity net gains in line with Policy P6/P7: Biodiversity in New Developments. - 3) Development proposals for ancillary uses that support the open space's role and function may be supported.
+- b) the site cannot be improved or repurposed to correct deficits in other open space typologies. - 3) Development proposals on open space are required to achieve biodiversity net gains in line with Policy P7: Biodiversity in New Developments. - 4) Development proposals for ancillary uses that support the open space's role and function may be supported.

-Open space: The NPPF Annex 2: Glossary defines Open Space as "all open spaces of public value, including not just land, but also areas of water (such as rivers, canals, lakes and reservoirs) which offer important opportunities for sport and recreation and can act as visual amenity".
-Policy ID4 clarifies that the definition applies to all open space within urban areas, land designated as open space on the Policies Map and all land and water that provides opportunities for recreation and sport as identified in paragraph 4.6.57 of the Council's Open Space, Sport and Recreation Assessment 2017 (OSSRA)233.
+Open space: The NPPF Annex 2: Glossary defines Open Space as "all open space of public value, including not just land, but also areas of water (such as rivers, canals, lakes and reservoirs) which offer important opportunities for sport and recreation and can act as visual amenity".
+Policy ID4 clarifies that the definition applies to all open space within urban areas, land designated as open space on the Policies Map and all land and water that provides opportunities for recreation and sport as identified in paragraph 4.6.57 of the Council's Open Space, Sport and Recreation Assessment 2017 (OSSRA)235.
 This can include land that is not publicly accessible but has public visual amenity.
-It does not however include Local Green Spaces, which are subject to a different level of protection under the NPPF234 and the exceptions that allow development on them are also different to those applicable to open space.
+It does not however include Local Green Spaces, which are subject to a different level of protection under the NPPF236 and the exceptions that allow development on them are also different to those applicable to open space.

-- The Council's Open Space, Sport and Recreation Assessment 2017 (OSSRA) assessed various typologies of open space across the borough in terms of quantity, accessibility and quality, established minimum guideline standards of provision for each, and audited existing provision against those standards, including potential for improvement. - The OSSRA's audit of open space provision indicates wards of the borough in which minimum quantitative standards of provision have been met, as well as those wards in which there is a highlighted local quantitative deficit235; however, it does not establish whether any sites are surplus to requirements, as all such provision may be well used. - There are two separate elements to demonstrate surplus as indicated in paragraph 1) of the policy.
-The onus is therefore on applicants proposing development involving loss of an open
+- The Council's Open Space, Sport and Recreation Assessment 2017 (OSSRA) assessed various typologies of open space across the borough in terms of quantity, accessibility and quality, established minimum guideline standards of provision for each, and audited existing provision against those standards, including potential for improvement. - The OSSRA's audit of open space provision indicates wards of the borough in which minimum quantitative standards of provision have been met, as well as those wards in which there is a highlighted local quantitative deficit237; however, it does not establish whether any sites are surplus to requirements, as all such provision may be well used. - There are two separate elements to demonstrate that an open space site is surplus as indicated in paragraph 2) of the policy.
+The onus is therefore on applicants proposing development involving loss of an open space to provide evidence to support their position that a site can be considered surplus as defined in paragraph 2) a) and b) of the policy. - 6.7 Whether the loss of an open space would result in a local deficit of that type of open space